top

 Michigan CBD is legal in Michigan.
 Because assisted living residences in Michigan must follow instructions from doctors or healthcare professionals, residents interested in CBD should speak with a doctor about acquiring CBD.
 CBD might be available to Michigan memory care residents with Alzheimer’s or dementia if it is doctor recommended but check with a residence for its policy.

-Minnesota Hemp-derived CBD recently became legal in Minnesota, but residents interested in CBD should be cautious and check with a residence on its CBD policy.
+Minnesota CBD is legal in Minnesota.
+Because Minnesota assisted living residents may self-administer medications, CBD should be allowed, but it’s best to first check with the residence since these laws are relatively new in Minnesota.
 An initial assessment of medications is required for all residents who need assistance, so check with a residence on its CBD policy.

 Missouri Hemp-derived CBD with less than 0.3% THC is legal in Missouri, but only for medicinal purposes.
 Residents interested in CBD should attain a prescription from a doctor and check with a residence about its CBD policy.
 Residents in memory care communities in Missouri must have their medications reviewed bi-monthly, so it is important to check with a residence for its policy on CBD.